jasonstolaruk/CurryMUD/README.md

 * Commands to aid in the process of resetting a forgotten password.
 * Weight and encumbrance.
 * Volume and container capacity.
+* Vessels for containing liquids.
+Vessels may be filled and emptied.
+* Eating foods and drinking liquids.
+Digestion.
 * Durational effects that can be paused and resumed.
-* Food and liquids.
-Digestion.
 * Objects can be configured to automatically disappear when left on the ground for some time.

 I am still in the initial stage of developing basic commands.
 There is very little content in the virtual world.